See Garth Brooks in concert at Admiral Twin -- and 300 other drive-ins across the country

-Garth Brooks, an Oklahoma native who is one of the top-selling musicians in history, will play a one-night-only concert on June 27 at drive-ins across the country, including Admiral Twin Drive-in in Tulsa and six others in Oklahoma.
+Garth Brooks, an Oklahoma native who is one of the top-selling musicians in history, will play a one-night-only concert June 27 at drive-ins across the country, including Admiral Twin Drive-In in Tulsa and six others in Oklahoma.

 While a Garth Brooks summer concert tour might usually take place in stadiums, this year it’s happening at drive-in movie theaters — more than 300 of them across the U.S.

-That includes the Admiral Twin Drive-in in Tulsa as well as six other outdoor theaters in the state for this one-night-only event set for June 27, a Saturday night.
+That includes the Admiral Twin Drive-In, 7355 E. Easton St., in Tulsa for this one-night-only event set for Saturday, June 27.

-Tickets go on sale Friday, June 19th, at 11 a.m. at ticketmaster.com/garthbrooks, at a price of $100 for the admission of one passenger car or truck, according to a press release.
+Tickets go on sale at 11 a.m.
+Friday, June 19, at ticketmaster.com/garthbrooks at a price of $100 for the admission of one passenger car or truck, according to a press release.

 The tickets are general admission and limited in quantity.
-The concert event will take place “rain or shine” at the locations, and it will begin at dusk.
+The concert event will take place “rain or shine” at each of the locations, and it will begin at dusk as scheduled.

 The concert will be screening on one side of the Admiral Twin’s giant tower screen — unless ticket sales cross a certain percentage, and then it can screen on both sides, said Blake Smith, owner of the drive-in.